pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 {{% choosable language python %}}

-### Update Dependencies
+### Update to the new SDK version

-Modify your `requirements.txt` file to update the Pulumi SDK and related providers as below:
+Modify your `requirements.txt` file to update the Pulumi SDK and any providers you use, like this:

 ```
 pulumi>=3.0.0b,<4.0.0